By Kim Childs

 But seriously, what I mean is that the journey to my becoming a coach, teacher and writer of personal transformation has been in process since I was a child, with clues that were always there, and some interesting detours and rest stops along the way.

 As a kid, I could sometimes be heard “coaching” my fellow performers (onstage, alas…) in school plays.
-I also had a tendency to befriend children who seemed lonely or outcast.
+I also had a tendency to befriend children who seemed a little lost.
 Later on, I built a fort in the backyard and pretended it was a classroom, dragging my little brothers in as students.

 So yes, along with being an occasional know-it-all and helper, I was a bossy big sister.

 My college years were spent exploring my passions and love of travel while planning for a career in journalism.
 After meandering through jobs in publishing, public relations and philanthropy in my 20s, I landed in public radio and stayed there for a decade.
-I loved using my creativity, telling stories and reporting about people who were overcoming the odds and making a difference.
+I loved using my creativity and communication skills to tell stories and report about people who were overcoming the odds and making a difference.
 My favorite moments were those of meaningful connection with my subjects and listeners.

 All of that changed when a panic attack, on the air, in the middle of a newscast, set me firmly on the path of recovery and healing at age 35.